Conor Bradley vows to keep working hard after major strides for club and country - NewsBreak

 He got his second competitive start for Northern Ireland in last week’s 1-0 home defeat to Greece, when he was matched up against Liverpool team-mate Kostas Tsimikas, and though the result was disappointing, it was another significant night in his still young career.

-“It’s been a mad year for me personally being called up to the senior team this time last year and then starting against Greece,” Bradley told the Belfast Telegraph.
+“It’s been a mad year for me personally being called up to the senior team this time last year and then starting against Greece,” Bradley said.

 “I just try and take all that in my stride and keep working hard and keep doing what I usually do and I’m thankful to Ian (Baraclough) for giving me my chance, my debut and a couple of starts and I’ll continue to keep my head down.